 In April 1881, the Helena City Council began meeting after the public approval of a charter incorporating the City of Helena.
 Minutes were created after each meeting and they detailed the actions of the mayor and aldermen in establishing the framework and continuance of their municipal government.

 Assembled in the mid-1970's by Bonner School Superintendent Jack L. Demmons, this collection of approximately 1,600 photographs depicts life in and around Bonner, Montana, from the late 1800s through the 1950s.
-These photos were digitized at The University of Montana's Maureen and Mike Mansfield Library in 2007.
+These photos were digitized at the University of Montana's Maureen and Mike Mansfield Library in 2007.

 The James Ball Diaries consist of three volumes written by sheep rancher James Ball.
 The diaries contain day-to-day observations of the ranch, weather, Ball's travels around Montana, visits from neighbors, work exchanged with neighbors, and other small community events.
-Original diaries are housed in Archives & Special Collections.
+Original diaries are housed in Archives and Special Collections.

 The Joseph H. Jones Manuscript consists of a typescript first-person account of Jones's encounter with and escape from a band of Nez Perca^e attempting a return from Canada to Idaho one year after the Battle of the Big Hole (1877).
-The original manuscript is in Archives & Special Collections.
+The original manuscript is in Archives and Special Collections.

 These maps were selected from the Library's Regional and Historic Map collection and represent Montana and the greater northwest.
 The digitization and addition of images to this collection is ongoing.

 This digital collection highlights Mike Mansfield's legacy of leadership in public service as represented through his speeches and interviews.
 Mansfield served Montana in the U.S. House of Representatives from 1942-1952 and in the U.S. Senate from 1952-1977, and was Ambassador to Japan from 1977-1988.
-The content in this collection represents a fraction of the extensive Mike Mansfield archival collection held in Archives & Special Collections.
+The content in this collection represents a fraction of the extensive Mike Mansfield archival collection held in Archives and Special Collections.

 A broad and growing collection of reference materials related to the Native American tribes Montana.
 The collection will ultimately contain government documents, archival documents, photographs, and other materials.